nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Considerations
-Models or files makes no accommodation for manufacturing tolerances, process or material - see Notes below.
+<a href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic/tree/main#on-line-preview">Models or files</a> in this repository make no accommodation for manufacturing tolerances, process or material - see Notes below.

 The original male 8 way 2 row top slot header style connector (marked MXS 70224) may have included a custom pin support moulding.
 Data from a parts list kindly indicated in this <a href="https://www.organiser2.com"> hardware forum</a> seemed to confirm this theory.
 Readily available 8 way 2 row header connectors tend to have smaller pin support mouldings.
 The effect of using pin headers with smaller moulding is to permit the PCB to displace vertically in the slot guide channel, resulting in poor alignment with the mating female connector and potential insertion difficulty.
 There are a number of mitigations, such as changing the height of the male header connector in the PCB and adding material to support the top of a smaller male header pin support moulding.
 The precise accommodation will depend on your selected pin header moulding.